 Turquoise waters, verdant surrounds and ocean breeze make this beach a popular yet remote destination.
 Visit Shelley Beach

-White beaches, camping facilities, and lots of picnic benches, Cosy Corner is cosy indeed!
-Located just east of West Cape National Park.
+White beaches plus camping facilities and lots of picnic benches.
+Cosy Corner is cosy indeed.
+Located just east of West Cape National Park between Albany and Denmark.
 Visit Cosy Corner

 Beautiful, secluded beach west of West Cape Howe and east of the Wilson Inlet.
 Visit Lowlands Beach